selvavinayagam07/selvavinayagam07/README.md

 * 📄 Certification on **Data Management**

 ### Paper Presentation
-* 💡 Presented a paper on **"Innovative Solutions in Renewable Energy"** at Bannari Amman Institute ofTechnology, Erode (March 2024).
+* 💡 Presented a paper on **"Innovative Solutions in Renewable Energy"** at Bannari Amman Institute of Technology, Erode (March 2024).

 ---